CHENG-Alvin/Starii-bella-website/README.md

 https://starii-bella-website-preview.web.app

 ## Credits
-This website was created by Alvin CHENG for the Starii bella youtube channel
+This website was created by Alvin Cheng

 ## Download policy
-DO NOT claim project without permission.

-DO NOT use project in illegal activities.
+-Please credit me Alvin cheng if used in any kind of video or content.

+-Feel free to change / modify any parts of this website.

+-Please do not push this website on the internet with out Alvin cheng's permission.